BrianJomo/Project-Host/README.md

 To explore the features of this instagram clone website navigate to this link on your browser or just click on this link:

+## Technology Used

+* Python - Which was used to structure and build the logic hence interactive with the client-side and server-side.

+* HTML - which was used to build the structure of the web pages.

+* CSS - which was used to style the web pages.

+* Bootsrap - which was also used to style the web pages.

+* Django - Which made creating web applications in Python easier.

+* Postgresql - Which was used as a database for data storage.